 Once you’ve decided to visit Iceland, there are some things to research in advance of your trip.
-Iceland weather and climate is a big one, as it will affect everything from what you pack and wear to the activities you do.
-Not to mention Iceland weather in March is much different than July or even September.
+Iceland's weather and climate are a big one, as they will affect everything from what you pack and wear to the activities you do.
+Not to mention Iceland's weather in March is much different than July or even September.
 The Icelandic climate has lots of winds and rain, but there can also be very sunny days in the middle of winter.
 Let’s take a look at Iceland weather and what you should expect during your campervan road trip.

 The highest temperature ever recorded in Iceland was 30.5 ºC (87 ºF) back in the 1930s.
 This was definitely a fluke and not representative of normal temperatures of Iceland weather in July or other summer months.
-The average temperature in the summer is usually more reasonable.
+The average temperature in Iceland in summer is usually more reasonable.
 It hovers around 10-15 ºC (50-60 ºF), which is still pretty cool for most.
-Iceland summer weather is warm and pleasant for us, but as with most things, everything is relative.
+Iceland's summer weather is warm and pleasant for us, but as with most things, everything is relative.

 When you pack for Iceland, make sure you still bring lots of toasty layers.
 Even though you are dealing with the Midnight Sun, Iceland’s weather in summer, even in July or August, can still be a bit chilly.
 And be sure to bring your bathing suit.
 Regardless of the time of year, taking a dip in an Icelandic hot spring or hot pot is something you should experience.

 Iceland weather in October and September starts the change from summer to winter, as you begin to see the country’s Northern Lights.
 The longer nights mean you’ll have more of an opportunity to spot the natural wonder in the sky.